 How many times have you decided to take profits before your system exit said to?

 You watch the position go down, and you pat yourself on the back confirming what a great trader you are.
-You then watch as the trade moves back in your favour, moves higher than your impromptu exit and then blasts off to blue-sky territory without you on it.
+You then watch as the trade moves back in your favour, move higher than your impromptu exit and then blasts off to the blue-sky territory without you on it.

 Stick to your system.
-It will prove you wrong move often than not.
+It will prove you wrong more often than not.
 Otherwise, build a new trading strategy and be disciplined to keep to those trading rules.

 9. Scale in and out of your CFD trades